-Our facility is open at this time and complying with the Health Officer Order to Shelter in Place issued in Santa Clara County.
+Our facility is open at this time and complying with the Health Officer's Mandatory Directives issued in Santa Clara County on November 30th, 2020.
 We have created and implemented the following social distancing protocol at our facility:

 - Face coverings are required by all patients and staff.

-- All patients must wash their hands upon arriving and before leaving.
+- All patients must wash their hands upon arrival and before leaving.

 - Patients that are sick (fever/cough) will be denied an appointment until cleared by a doctor as non-contagious and symptoms are gone.

-- Only a limited number of patients will be allowed in the clinic at one time in order to maintain at least 6 feet social distancing from individuals.
+- A limited number of patients will be allowed in the clinic at one time in order to maintain at least 6 feet social distancing from individuals.
 Please keep in mind that this may lead to limited appointment availability.

 - Apple pay may be used for contactless payment, and payment portals will be cleaned after every interaction.